Informing Queensland’s engineering, defence manufacturing and aeroskills training and skills priorities for the manufacturing industry

 Guests and representatives

-The Engineering Skills and Training Industry Reference Group extends special invitations to guests and representatives to present to the group.
-These invited guests often include industry experts, government officials, and representatives from educational and training institutions.
-Presentations cover a wide range of topics, including the latest industry trends, technological advancements, regulatory updates, and innovative workforce solutions.
-Connect with us to get involved.
+The Engineering, Defence Manufacturing and Aerospace Skills and Training Industry Reference Group often extends invitations to guests including industry experts, government officials, and representatives from educational and training institutions.
+Guests will often deliver presentations covering a wide range of topics, including the latest industry trends, technological advancements, regulatory updates, new skills and workforce investment and programs and innovative workforce solutions.

 Contact us